cadsondemak/athiti/README.md

 Informal loopless Thai typefaces have slightly simplified details, as compared to formal one, so this allows designers to extend the font to black weight and more in some cases.

+Sizes and positions of vowels and tone marks need to be managed carefully because they are all relevant to readability, legibility, and overall textures.

+Also, in this case, ink trapping is required when connecting two specific strokes of each glyph and it has to be done properly.

+Glyphs files (.glyphs) in the source folder can be opened in Glyphs program for further development.
+Font files (.ttf and .otf) in the fonts folder are compatible with Window, MacOS, and Linux system.

 Athiti project is led by Cadson Demak, a type foundry in Thailand.
 To contribute, see github.com/cadsondemak/athiti